cppitems/cppitems/items/001/item.md

 ```
 which is not a useful default, but is a good starting point as it reports the more granular flags responsible for the individual error groupings.

+> Typical error during compilation?
+>
+> Which types of errors cannot be covered?

 ## Linking
 Linking is performed after all required compilation units for an application are available in some form (object files, libraries).

-Typical errors during linking are
+> Typical errors during linking are ?
-- unresolved symbols, i.e., referenced symbols are not found in any of the objects participating in linking
-- multiple definitions of symbols, i.e., a symbol cannot be unabiguously resolved

 The result of the linking step is a *dynamically* or *statically* linked application.
 For example,